Just Dance (song): Chart performance

-In the United Kingdom, "Just Dance" debuted at number three on the UK Singles Chart on January 4, 2009.
-It rose to number one the next week with total sales of 65,764 copies, and remained at the top for three weeks.
-Gaga explained her feelings on reaching number-one in the United Kingdom saying, "It's been a long running dream to have a big hit in the UK – my fans there are so sexy and the people are so innovative and free in how they think about pop culture and music.
+In the United Kingdom, "Just Dance" debuted at number 3 on the UK Singles Chart on January 4, 2009.
+It rose to number 1 the next week with total sales of 65,764 copies, and remained at the top for three weeks.
+Gaga explained her feelings on reaching number 1 in the United Kingdom saying, "It's been a long running dream to have a big hit in the UK – my fans there are so sexy and the people are so innovative and free in how they think about pop culture and music.
 I was in my apartment in Los Angeles getting ready to go to dance rehearsal when they called and told me, and I just cried."
-According to the British Phonographic Industry (BPI) the song was certified triple platinum, and in July 2016, it became Gaga's third song to pass one million combined sales in the United Kingdom based on streaming.
+In July 2016, it became Gaga's third song to pass one million combined sales in the United Kingdom based on streaming.
 By January 2017, it had been streamed 6.3 million times in the nation according to the Official Charts Company, and by May 2020, the song had sold 968,000 copies.
-The song was declared Gaga's fourth most popular track in the UK by July 2025, having amassed a total of 2.1 million chart units sold, with 197 million streams.
+The song was declared Gaga's fourth most popular track in the UK in February 2025, having amassed a total of 2.1 million chart units sold, with 197 million streams.
+Later that same year, Just Dance was certified quadruple Platinum by the British Phonographic Industry (BPI) for sales of 2.4 million units.

-In Ireland, the song debuted at number eleven, and after one week, it peaked atop the chart.
+In Ireland, the song debuted at number 11, and after one week, it peaked atop the chart.
 The song also topped the Dutch Top 40 on February 28, 2009.
 Across Europe, "Just Dance" reached the top ten in Austria, Denmark, Finland, Germany, Norway, Sweden, Switzerland, and the top twenty in Belgium (Flanders and Wallonia) and France.
 Worldwide, the song has sold over 10 million digital copies.